top of page

 Consequently the three spacial dimensions and the time dimension can exist independently of anything else.

-The Complex Plane has rotations, since rotations require three spacial dimensions (the plane of rotation and the rotation axis (gyration axis, G)) and a time dimension.
-This explains our everyday experience (the best example being a traditional analogue clock).
+The complex plane has rotations, since rotations require three spacial dimensions (the plane of rotation and the rotation axis (gyration axis, G)) and a time dimension, this explains our everyday experience (the best example being a traditional analogue clock).

 Since rotations are required, the minimum number of dimensions is four (three space and one time).